 Various service projects and campus activities will be held between 2 - 4 p.m.
 Anderson University will also join the city of Anderson in a collective walk to the Paramount Theatre for the city-wide MLK Jr. celebration.

-The day concludes with a free showing for the campus and public at Reardon Auditorium of “Four Little Girls," a documentary of the notorious racial terrorist bombing of an African American church during the Civil Rights Movement.
+The day concludes with a free showing for the campus and public at Reardon Auditorium of the movie, “Crash."
 At 7 p.m., a candlelight vigil at the Eternal Flame in front of Decker Hall will take place.

 - 12 - 1:30 p.m.
 City-wide MLK Jr. Celebration (Paramount Theatre)